 Echeveria cuspidata var. zaragozae Kimnach

-Echeveria cuspidata var. zaragozae is a succulent plant that forms rosettes of thick green or gray-green leaves with red tips, up to 4 inches (10 cm) long, that overlap in rosettes that often resemble artichokes.
+Echeveria cuspidata var. zaragozae is a succulent plant that forms rosettes of thick green or gray-green leaves with red tips and up to 4 inches (10 cm) long, that overlap in rosettes that often resemble artichokes.
 Echeveria cuspidata var. zaragozae has smaller, more oblanceolate, bluish-green leaves than E. cuspidata var. cuspidata.
 Leaves are at their brightest from autumn to spring, and are followed by long-lasting flowers in pink outside and orange inside.

 How to Grow and Care